-Applicants must submit entries for the DV-2021 program electronically at dvlottery.state.gov between noon, Eastern Daylight Time (EDT) (GMT-4), Wednesday, October 2, 2019, and noon, Eastern Standard Time (EST) (GMT-5), Tuesday, November 5, 2019.
+Applicants must submit entries for the DV-2022 program electronically at dvprogram.state.gov between noon, Eastern Daylight Time (EDT) (GMT-4), Wednesday, October 7, 2020, and noon, Eastern Standard Time (EST) (GMT-5), Tuesday, November 10, 2020.
 Do not wait until the last week of the registration period to enter, as heavy demand may result in website delays.
 No late entries or paper entries will be accepted.
-The law allows only one entry per person during each registration period.
+The law allows only one entry per person during each entry period.
 The Department of State uses sophisticated technology to detect multiple entries.
-Individuals with more than one entry will be disqualified.
+Submission of more than one entry will render you ineligible for a DV.

-Completing your Electronic Entry for the DV-2021 Program
+Completing your Electronic Entry for the DV-2022 Program

-Submit your Electronic Diversity Visa Entry Form (E-DV Entry Form or DS-5501), online at dvlottery.state.gov.
+Submit your Electronic Diversity Visa Entry Form (E-DV Entry Form or DS-5501), online at dvprogram.state.gov.
 We will not accept incomplete entries.
 There is no cost to submit an entry form.
 Please use an updated browser when submitting your application; older browsers (Internet Explorer 8, for example) will likely encounter problems with the online DV system.